 An article published last year in the Archives of Physical Medicine and Rehabilitation, which reviewed several studies on exercise in people who had dementia and AD, found that physical activity not only increases fitness but also helps improve cognitive function.

-“At this stage, doctors could probably add the potential for lesser cognitive decline as we age to the list of reasons to recommend exercise,” says Mary Ellen Lytle, M.S.W., a researcher in the department of epidemiology in the University of Pittsburgh’s Graduate School of Public Health.
+“At this stage, doctors could probably add the potential for lesser cognitive decline as we age to the list of reasons to recommend exercise,” says Mary Ellen Lytle, M.S.W., a researcher in the Department of Epidemiology at the University of Pittsburgh’s Graduate School of Public Health.
 “However,” she adds, “patients should realize that although exercise may decrease their risk of cognitive decline, it is not a guarantee.”

 For example, shrinkage of the hippocampus, the part of the brain that transfers information into memory, is less extensive over time in people who are in better physical condition, he says.
 The hippocampus is one of the first areas of the brain that deteriorates in people with AD.
 There is also animal and human research showing that regular exercise reduces the risk of heart disease, diabetes, high blood pressure, and obesity, notes Dr. Shankle.
 Each of these diseases is a risk factor for AD and other forms of dementia.